Sky Island of Namuli in Mozambique

 360° Community-Led Change

-Working in collaboration with Legado and our partners, people from both the Muchuna community and the Murrabue community have worked to create Legacy Plans to articulate their vision for Mount Namuli and their communities.
+Working in collaboration with Legado and our partners, people from Mount Namuli's Mucunha community and Murrabue community have worked to create Legacy Plans to articulate their vision for their landscape and their well-being.

 Every community member, including women and youth, played a critical role in defining their legacies and the priorities that would help build their Thriving Futures.